 Batteries boost as US and EU focus on climate change and economic recovery

-The lead battery industries in the United States and Europe are highlighting reliable and established domestic supply chains as political efforts to tackle tackle climate change move centre stage.
+The lead battery industries in the United States (US) and Europe (EU) are highlighting reliable and established domestic supply chains as political efforts to tackle climate change move centre stage.

 As political tectonic plates move and turn a shade of green, the lead battery industry is pointing to its peerless recycling record and circular economy credentials on both continents.